 The latest market data showed that investment in social housing is by far the largest segment of a £6.4 billion social impact investment market

-Private investment in the social housing sector has been steadily growing for several years now and is one of the areas highlighted for future growth
+Private investment in the social housing sector has been steadily growing for several years now and is one of the areas highlighted for future growth.
+Social housing investment provides long term, government backed rental income, offering financial security whilst addressing a critical social housing need

 This investment trend is on the rise, partly because there is a great need to plug the gap between demand and supply of social housing